CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-7/tower_builder/tower_builder_1.md

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/tower_builder/images/flowchart-landscape_3.png)

-Code the flowchart.
+Within the loop you just created add some code to match the flowchart.

 ```
 ```
 Within the loop:
-- Move the agent up
+- Move the agent up 1 block
-- Create a new loop
+- Create a new loop that loops 4 times

 ## Part 4

 ![Cover image](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/refs/heads/master/tutorials/python-islands/island-7/tower_builder/images/flowchart-landscape_4.png)

-Code the flowchart (within the loop you just created).
+Within the inner-most loop add some code to acheive what is shown in the flowchart.

 ```
 ```